 - Communication skills: BI Engineer role is cross-functional.
-So you need to communicate effectively with various professionals in different teams and levels.
+So you need to communicate effectively with various professionals on different teams and levels.

 - Alignment with leadership principles: They’re hoping to see a history of demonstrating ownership, customer obsession, and other leadership principles in your experience stories.

-Here are 5 important tips to ace your Amazon BIE interview:
+Here are five important tips to ace your Amazon BIE interview:

 - Refine your skills at tuning SQL queries.

-- Learn how to create and maintain a pipeline and tools associated with that.
+- Learn how to create and maintain a pipeline and the tools associated with that.